Quick Search

 Width 30mm, Height 19mm

-North, South and Stewart Island.
+Middlesex and King Banks, Three Kings Islands, and northern and south-western North Island, South and Stewart Islands.
 In beach drift and dredged from around 5 to over 500 metres

 • Hunkydora rakiura B.A.
 Marshall, 2002